KratosMultiphysics/Kratos/applications/GeoMechanicsApplication/tests/C-Phi_reduction_process/README.md

 ![MeshStructure](mesh.svg)

-Constraints are applied
+The following constraints are applied.
-- on the bottom nodes that are fixed completly and
+- The bottom nodes are fixed completely and
-- on the vertical boundaries on the left and right sides of the domain that are allowed to move in the vertical direction only.
+- The nodes on left and right vertical boundaries are allowed to move in the vertical direction only.

 The gravitation acts down in the vertical direction.